 LinkedIn broetry

-Supporting the idea that images improve your posts’ popularity is the fact that including photos increases the comment rate by 98 percent.
+Supporting the idea that images improve your posts’ popularity is the fact that including photos increases the comment rate by 98 percent and can result in up to 21 times more profile views.
 Time and time again, we see that a visual content strategy just works.

 Now, one interesting fact that you might not be able to tease out of your own posting results is that content published on Thursday tends to perform the best.

 Thankfully, you don’t have to be famous to have your content perform well.
-This is clear when looking at LinkedIn’s Top 10 Voices of 2020 in the Marketing & Advertising category:
+This is clear when looking at LinkedIn’s Top 10 Voices of 2022 in the Marketing & Advertising category.

 LinkedIn Video is a Victory

-Mark Zuckerberg proclaimed video as ‘the next megatrend’, with platforms such as Facebook, Instagram, Twitter, YouTube, and Snapchat making it easier for users to upload video content.
+Mark Zuckerberg proclaimed video as ‘the next megatrend’, with platforms such as Facebook, Instagram, Twitter, YouTube, and TikTok making it easier for users to upload video content.

-LinkedIn wasn’t about to be left behind, especially because it was discovered that if the content was found in both video and written format, 59% of executives said they would choose to consume it via video.
+LinkedIn wasn’t about to be left behind, especially because it was discovered that if the content was found in both video and written format, 59 percent of executives said they would choose to consume it via video.

 Video consumption on LinkedIn